The posts in this weblog have various referrals to publications about art environments.

 Gabriele Mina (ed), Costruttori di Babele.
 Sulle tracce di architecture fantastische universi irregulari in Italia (Builders of Babel, on the trace of the architecture of fantastic irregular uiverses in Italy), Milano (Elèuthera), 2011 -200 p ill

 Also in the year 2011 Gabriele Mina edited a book about Italian art environments, also an early bird covering a hitherto unexplored area.
-A year earlier Mina had begun a website that introduced a nationwide project Builders of Babel focussed upon inventory and documenting Italian art environments.
+A year earlier Mina had begun a website that introduced a nationwide project Builders of Babel focused upon inventory and documenting Italian art environments.

 The book has articles about art environments made by Mario Andreoli, Orfeo Bartolucci, Maurizio Becherini, Filippo Bentivegna, Umberto Bonini, Vincent Maria Brunetti, Giovanni Cammarata, Marcello Cammi, Enrico Capra, Guerino Galzerano, Ettore Guatelli, Israele, Ezechiele Leandro, Luigi Lineri, Bonaria Manca, Oreste Fernando Nannetti, Attilio Penzo, Fiorenzo Pilia, Gilio Rancilio, Giacomo Rebecchi and Angelo Stagnaro.